Seven reasons to go to the Time Out Food Awards 2019

-The Time Out Food Awards are racing up fast, and will take place at the George on Collins on Monday September 2.
-The cream of Melbourne’s restaurant industry will be in attendance, vying for honours in nine categories.
+The Time Out Food Awards are racing up fast and will take place at Bopp and Tone on Monday September 9.
+The cream of Sydney’s restaurant industry will be in attendance, vying for honours in nine categories.
 Has your favourite restaurant, café or chef been nominated?
 Find out here.

 The awards are one of Time Out’s favourite annual events, and the general public are invited along.
 A few tickets are still available, and here are seven reasons why you should snap them up.